d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-pretraining.md

 ## Summary

 * The original BERT has two versions, where the base model has 110 million parameters and the large model has 340 million parameters.
-* After pretraing BERT, we can use it to represent single text, text pairs, or any token in them.
+* After pretraining BERT, we can use it to represent single text, text pairs, or any token in them.
 * In the experiment, the same token has different BERT representation when their contexts are different.
 This supports that BERT representations are context-sensitive.

 ## Exercises

 1. In the experiment, we can see that the masked language modeling loss is significantly higher than the next sentence prediction loss.
 Why?
-1. Set the maximum length of a BERT input sequence to be 512 (same as the original BERT model).
+2. Set the maximum length of a BERT input sequence to be 512 (same as the original BERT model).
 Use the configurations of the original BERT model such as $\text{BERT}_{\text{LARGE}}$.
 Do you encounter any error when running this section?
 Why?

 :begin_tab:`mxnet`